JuliaGeo/Geodesy.jl/README.md

 original objects.
 Datums are often named with an acronym, for example OSGB36 is the Ordnance Survey of Great Britain, 1936.

-In the era of satellite geodesy, putting coordinates on an object is done by timing signals from a satellite constellation (eg, the GPS satellites) and computing position relative to those satellites.
+In the era of satellite geodesy, coordinates are determined for an object by timing signals from a satellite constellation (eg, the GPS satellites) and computing position relative to those satellites.
 Where is the datum here?
 At first glance the situation seems quite different from the traditional setup